AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 bool, int, uint, address, contract, byte1-32 ,enum, function
 ```
 - Always passes by value (copied on use)
+-  they are immutable

 2. Reference type (point to data)
 ```
 array, struct, mapping, string, bytes
 ```
 - changes made via one reference affect all